-‘The Rose That Blushes Rosy Red by Christina Rossetti is a brief poem that compares a “rose” and a “lily” to indicate that more beyond superficial elements should be present for a solid foundation and well-rounded people.
+‘The Rose That Blushes Rosy Red’ by Christina Rossetti is a brief poem that compares a “rose” and a “lily” to indicate that more beyond superficial elements should be present for a solid foundation and well-rounded people.
 Without those deeper concepts, the situation can come with little choice and less distinction.
-Though it is a brief examination of the ideas, this poem uses its handful of words to solidify this theme of striving to be something better than superficial.
+Though it is a brief examination of the ideas, ‘The Rose That Blushes Rosy Red’ uses its handful of words to solidify this theme of striving to be something better than superficial.

 The Rose That Blushes Rosy Red Analysis

 The rose that blushes rosy red,